 “I know all but myself.” – Francois Villon (1431-1465)

-In file cabinets, photo albums and desk drawers, most of us have more photographs of ourselves than we will ever have time to sort through.
+In file cabinets, photo albums, mobile phones, and desk drawers, most of us have more photographs of ourselves than we will ever have time to sort through.
 Even if we did, these pictures wouldn’t reveal all we wish we could know.
 They might remind us that our closest friend in childhood was the family dog.
 They might help us recall our first athletic exploits.
 But those flat, two-dimensional images can hardly tell the full story of who we are or how we relate to other people.